 We also believe that strong partnerships and collaboration with businesses and organisations can encourage the impact of environmental work and conservation while enhancing the social responsibility of businesses, their involvement in greater social issues and wellbeing, and the satisfaction of their staff and customers who are contributing.

 We work primarily in the Byron Shire of NSW and in the Daintree rainforest of Far North Queensland.
 We plant on cleared land, along the periphery of rainforest and subtropical rainforest, and on private and public land.
 So far, all of the land we plant on was once rainforest before it was cleared for extensive and various forms of agriculture and farming.
 Today, after this use ceased the land is now clear or with patchy remnants of rainforest but retains its rich fertile soil and ability to support new life again.

 We choose the species for each site specifically to suit the micro climate and variables of the site.
-The last stage is drilling holes in preparation for planting events and installing fertiliser and water crystals into those holes.
-These crystals are then soaked in litres of water to swell into a jelly that holds water for weeks on end and will give the plant a long-term drip feed of water.
+On the planting day our auger team will be drilling holes for the trees and we will be installing fertiliser and water crystals into those holes.
+These crystals are soaked in litres of water to swell into a jelly that holds water for weeks on end and will give the plant a long-term drip feed of water.
 Every time it rains, the crystals will absorb water and hold it for the trees, rather than letting it drain away.
 This and the fertiliser encourage their growth for years.

 ReForest Now has several forms of maintenance agreements.
 Sometimes we look after trees ourselves, on other sites the landholder must care for them.
 Trees are planted very densely to reduce the time to create a canopy.
 They are planted anywhere from 1.4-1.8 meter spacing between each other to speed up canopy closure to around 3 years, at which time, grasses and weeds have a hard time competing and the ecosystem can start to restore itself fully.